-Kenya's Raila Odinga challenges election result
+Kenya's Raila Odinga challenges presidential election result

 - Published

-Raila Odinga, who came second in Kenya's presidential election, has filed a legal case challenging the results, his lawyers have said.
+Raila Odinga, who came second in Kenya's presidential election, has filed a legal case challenging the result, his lawyers have said.

 According to the electoral commission, Mr Odinga took 48.8% of the vote, losing to William Ruto's 50.5%.